What is the Treehouse?

 It goes beyond a traditional medical approach to provide supportive care in a social setting.
 Its purpose is to promote living well and social connection, where people can feel free to participate in the different social activities or just sit and have a chat.

-For more information, or to register your interest in the Treehouse program, please contact Dora Mansbridge on (03) 5422 9987 or via email: firstname.lastname@example.org
+The Treehouse in Kyneton runs every Monday, Tuesday, Wednesday and Thursday from 10am to 1pm in a dedicated space located at Kyneton Health.
+For more information, or to register your interest, please contact Janelle Judge on (03) 5422 9987 or via email: email@example.com